mdmjsh/FPR/write_up.md

 28.

-Various implementations for this were considered such as the common solution of swapping character at index i,j whilst traversing the input in a recursive function:
+Various implementions for this were considered such as the common solution of swapping character at index i,j whilst traversing the input in a recursive function:

 1. Starting from the first character, swap it with each possible character in the string.
 2. Repeat starting with the the next character